unoplatform/uno.extensions/doc/Overview/Mvux/WIP_Overview.md

 In MVUX, change detection is similar to using the `INotifyPropertyChanged` interface, except MVUX automatically handles the change detection for you, this is achieved by a Proxy Model MVUX generates for each Model (that has the suffix 'Model'), and wraps around its original Model providing direct access to all its properties and methods, as well as extending it with additional features.

 MVUX thus enables working with immutable data structures ([C# records](https://learn.microsoft.com/dotnet/csharp/whats-new/tutorials/records)).
 Working with C# records can be a challenging transition for developers who have previously only worked with `INotifyPropertyChanged` implementing classes.
-The fundamental difference is that since a record is immutable, making a change to it means creating a new object with different data instead of modifying data within an existing one.
+The fundamental difference is that since a record is immutable, making a change to a record means creating a new one with different data instead of modifying data within an existing one.
 Here's where the Proxy Model comes in handy and uses as a bridge between data-binding and change-notification, and immutable classes.

 In the standard MVU pattern, an update will cause a new View to be created upon each change.
 In MVUX the existing View will be updated via data-binding by the Proxy Model instead.

 ### eXtended

-The **eXtended** part of the pattern provides the toolset to adapt between the data-binding engine and immutable data objects, which includes the generated Proxy Models, as well as the rest of the functionality that will be covered later on.
+The **eXtended** part of the pattern includes the toolset to adapt between the data-binding engine and immutable data objects, and additional advanced functionality that is outside the scope of this introduction.

 One of the big differences between MVUX and patterns like MVVM is that change-notification properties are not required.
 On the other hand MVUX introduces 'Feeds' when a value is to be loaded asynchronously and reloaded again.
 While a traditional property represents a single value, a Feed is similar to a stream of values.
-When an updated value is received, the Proxy Model re-creates a new immutable object with the new data and replaces the old immutable object with the new one, and the View reacts to the change.
+When an updated value is received, the Proxy Model replaces the current object with a new one that has been created fresh with the new data.
+The View in turn reacts to the change by displaying the new data.
 In this way, it is similar to reactive programming.
 However, MVUX adds to the value another layer of data combined with the Feed value.
 These are statuses that represent the current state of the Feed.
 Common statuses for a feed include 'loading', 'has value', 'refreshing', 'empty', and 'error'.
-MVUX also includes controls that make displaying these different statuses in the View easy without the need to create additional properties to manipulate and control what to show.
+MVUX also includes controls that make it easy to display these different statuses in the View without the need to create additional properties to manipulate and control what to show.

 A Feed can be a stream of a single value or a stream of collection of values.
 It can also keep track of its current and previous value(s).
 Keeping track of values is necessary if they may need to be 'updated' while providing performance optimizations if you only need to display the value in the View without changing it.

 Models are always created asynchronously and any necessary transitions to the UI thread are handled automatically.

 In many ways, MVUX is closer to functional programming than the imperative approach often taken by developers using the MVVM pattern.
-Writing code this way brings benefits in code reuse and can simplify testing.

 The MVUX pattern brings four key benefits over other design patterns used to build native applications.